barryclark/jekyll-now/_posts/2021-4-16-mongodb-objectId-migration.md

 ```

 ## Spring data mongoTemplate Query
-Now with that Problem out of the way, I only needed to translate the raw mongo query into an eqivalent Spring data query.
+Now with that Problem out of the way, I only needed to translate the raw mongo query into an equivalent Spring data query.
 ```
         LookupOperation lookup1 = Aggregation.lookup("test_data", // Join Table
                 "referencedObjectId",// Query table fields